Ezi-code/Ezi-code/README.md

 - # 👍🏻 I’m interested in Web development, Data science and AI

-- # 🌱 I’m currently a Python Web developer and a Junior AI and Data Analyst
+- # 🌱 I’m currently a Python Web developer and a Junior Data Analyst

 - # 💞️ I’m looking to collaborate django, flask and ML, AI and Data Analysis python related projects
 <!---